 Today the Wedgwood neighborhood is defined by its commercial corridor along 35th Avenue NE, between NE 75th to 95th Streets.

 Who created the Wedgwood neighborhood?

-Balch’s first plat which became the original group of Wedgwood houses was on the west side of 35th Avenue NE from NE 80th to 85th Streets.
+Balch’s first plat which became the original group of Wedgwood houses was built in 1941-1945 on the west side of 35th Avenue NE from NE 80th to 85th Streets.
 The plat name was Wedgwood and this name eventually caught on as the name of the neighborhood.

-Balch wanted the Wedgwood neighborhood to have a range of services including stores and offices, so he built a row of medical-dental buildings on that block next to his office.
-The buildings were designed by Grainger & Thomas, the same architectural firm Balch had worked with for the original plat of Wedgwood houses in the early 1940s.
-The medical-dental buildings were constructed in the period 1948-1952.
+Balch wanted the Wedgwood neighborhood to have a range of services including stores and offices, so he built a row of medical-dental buildings on that block next to his office, which was also land acquired from the Kittredge family.
+The office buildings were designed by Grainger & Thomas, the same architectural firm Balch had worked with for the original plat of Wedgwood houses in the early 1940s.
+The medical-dental buildings were constructed in the period 1948-1953.

 Balch’s buildings today

 Today the block of former medical-dental buildings, as well as the Seattle Audubon Society office at the corner of NE 82nd Street, are caught in development difficulties because of lack of action from Seattle City Council on addressing zoning issues.
 The grant-funded study completed in 2014 by Wedgwood volunteers called the Future of 35th Project, advocated for an upgrade of zoning in this block to require any new buildings to have retail storefronts.